 Students on academic probation will be required to participate in academic mentoring.
 Traditional students on academic probation will be limited to 13 credit hours per semester.
-FLEXCampus®, Quest, and Online students on academic probation are limited to taking one class at a time.
-Students on academic probation must receive permission from the Academic Office to participate in extra-curricular activities such as intercollegiate sports, leadership roles with ministry teams, and other travel representing the College.
+FLEXCampus® students on academic probation are limited to taking one class at a time.
+Students on academic probation must receive permission from the Academic Office to participate in extracurricular activities such as leadership roles with ministry teams and other travel representing the College.
 Kingdom Week travel is allowed.
+Student athletes will remain eligible while on academic probation provided they meet NCCAA eligibility standards and have a cumulative GPA of 1.67 or higher.
+Student athletes will that are eligible to compete while on academic probation will be required to complete all academic probation requirements and any additional requirements as set forth by the Athletic Director.

-If a students cumulative GPA is borderline between 2.0 and 2.33 that student may be required to attend academic mentoring as a preventative action.
+If a student's cumulative GPA is borderline-between 2.0 and 2.33-that student may be required to attend academic mentoring as a preventative action.